666-eth/gensyn-ai/README.md

 **4- Optional: Push models to huggingface**
 * Enter your `HuggingFace` access token you've created when it prompted.
-* This will need `2GB` upload bandwidth for each model you train, you can pass it by entering `N`.
+* This will need `2GB` upload bandwidth for each model you train, you can bypass it by entering `N`.

 ![image](https://github.com/user-attachments/assets/11c3a798-49c2-4a87-9e0b-359f3378c9e2)